Concierge Women’s Health & BHRT

 Heart palpitations: Racing or irregular heartbeat

-Perimenopause
+About Perimenopause

 Menopause marks the 366th day after a woman’s final menstrual period.
 The years of fluctuating hormones leading up to this day (perimenopause), are often the most symptomatic.
 After this day, a woman is said to be post-menopausal, and your body dramatically reduces production of hormones like estrogen, progesterone, and testosterone.
 Many women continue to have symptoms, but some women get relief from some of the most bothersome symptoms like hot flashes and brain fog.
-But all women experience increased cardiovascular risk, cognitive risk, and decreased bone health as a result of this transition, leading to increased rates of heart disease, stroke, dementia, and fractures as you age.
+But all women experience increased cardiovascular risk, cognitive risk, and decreased bone health as a result of this transition, leading to increased rates of heart disease, stroke, dementia, and fractures as you age, even in asymptomatic women.
 For these reasons, we recommend hormone replacement therapy for all women in whom it is not contraindicated.

 Key benefits of postmenopausal hormone therapy: